-Hello Charlotte, could you introduce yourself for those you dont know yet about you?
+Hello Charlotte, could you introduce yourself to those you don’t know yet about you?

 Hey!
-I’m better known as Onidra from the name of my character in World of Warcraft (even if I had to rename Onydra when I changed of server last year).
-I’m 35 years-old, living in Lorraine, in the north-east of the France.
-I’m married with clamoune, we both launched Game-Guide under the name Swtor-Guide in 2011.
+I’m better known as Onidra from the name of my character in World of Warcraft (even if I had to rename Onydra when I changed server last year).
+I’m 35 years old, living in Lorraine, in the northeast of France.
+I’m married to Clamoune, we both launched Game-Guide under the name Swtor-Guide in 2011.
 And we have a little boy who’s 9!

 Can you give us an overview of your background?
 (Studies, previous professional career)

-I studied 4.5 years in Nancy, France, mostly web development & cognitive sciences.
-I worked 5 years as a web developer, then I switched to community management in 2014.
-I’m now working as freelance PM, leading teams of international CM in the video game industry.
-End of last year, I began to work for a gaming company as a Narrative Designer (still in freelance).
+I studied for 4/5 years in Nancy, France, mostly in web development & cognitive sciences.
+I worked for 5 years as a web developer, then I switched to community management in 2014.
+I’m now working as a freelance PM, leading teams of international CM in the video game industry.
+End of last year, I began to work for a gaming company as a Narrative Designer (still freelance).
 Game-Guide is not my work, that’s a volunteer position.